 Yes, we can learn and develop these strengths.

 Being a resilient human is being a person who can bounce back from adversity—not necessarily with ease, but with courage and grace.
 There are many practices that can strengthen our ability to meet the difficulties of our lives, including working with our breath, bodies, and minds to create new patterns and ways of being in the world.
-Join us in the Reclaim Your Wholeness series on resilience to find out how.
+Join us in our 5-week Resilience class or a future Reclaim Your Wholeness series to find out how.